zsat/discord-playlist-manager/README.md

 # discord-playlist-manager

-> This discord bot allows you to manage the playlists of a Youtube channel straight from discord.
+> This discord bot allows you to manage the playlists of a Youtube channel straight from Discord.
 ---
 ## What can it do?